Covington, Virginia: Education

-In late 2020, it was announced that Alleghany County Public Schools and Covington City Public Schools would merge due to declining attendance.
-The new school system will be known as Alleghany Highlands Public Schools and the two high schools will merge to create a new Alleghany High School that will take on Covington's Cougar nickname beginning in 2023.
-Covington High School will be converted into a new middle school.
+In late 2020, Alleghany County Public Schools and Covington City Public Schools merged due to declining attendance.
+The new school system is known as Alleghany Highlands Public Schools and the two high schools were merged to create a new Alleghany High School, that took on Covington's Cougar nickname beginning in 2023.
+The former Covington High School was converted into a new middle school.

 Media

-The local newspapers of record are The Virginian Review and The Recorder.
+The local newspapers are The Virginian Review and The Recorder.
 Covington is served by two radio stations.
 WKEY simulcasts on 103.5 FM and 1340 AM, and WJVR broadcasts on 101.9 FM with simulcast on 1230 AM in nearby Clifton Forge.

 Infrastructure

 Transportation

-The area is serviced by Interstate 64 (east-west) and Route 220 (north-south) offering rail, truck and interstate access to the area.
-Rail passenger service is provided at the Amtrak station in Clifton Forge, VA 12 miles away.
+The area is serviced by Interstate 64 (east-west) and U.S. Route 220 (north-south) offering rail, truck and interstate access to the area.
+Rail passenger service is provided at the Amtrak station in Clifton Forge, twelve miles away.

 Fire protection

 Fire protection is provided by the Covington Fire Department, which was chartered on March 4, 1902.
 The Covington Rescue Squad provides emergency medical services to the city of Covington.
 Both the fire department and rescue squad are volunteer organizations.
 The rescue squad was organized in 1933 and is the third oldest volunteer rescue squad in Virginia.